-As shown in figure 4, most of the improvements happen when the average similarity of the unconstrained neighborhood is relatively low.
+As shown in Figure 4, most of the improvements happen when the average similarity of the unconstrained neighborhood is relatively low.
 Since the similarity between two documents is to a large extent a measure of the number of dimensions they share, documents with a low similarity to each other will have few dimensions in common.
-Now if we assume that each document class represents a set of documents that have a certain number of common dimensions (i.e., subspace), then the fact that a document has unconstrained 5-nn with low similarities suggests that either the dimensions that define the document class are few or the document is peripheral to the class.
+Now if we assume that each document class represents a set of documents that have a certain number of common dimensions (i.e., subspace), then the fact that a document has 5-nn with low similarities suggests that either the dimensions that define the document class are few or the document is peripheral to the class.
 In either case, since the number of dimensions that are used to determine the class membership of these documents is small, documents from other classes can share the same number of dimensions just by random chance.
 Thus, besides the raw pairwise similarity between two documents, additional information is required in order to identify the right set of dimensions that each document should use when determining its neighborhood.
-The results shown in figure 4 suggest that this information is provided by the partitional constraints.
+The results shown in Figure 4 suggest that this information is provided by the partitional constraints.
 By taking a more global view at the clustering process, partitional schemes can identify the low dimensional subspaces that the various documents cluster in.

-Figure 5.
-The distribution of the 5-nn average pairwise similarity differences o/w constraints (AvgSimA - AvgSimC) for (a) dataset Wap and (b) all datasets.
+Figure 5: The distribution of the 5-nn average pairwise similarity differences o/w constraints (AvgSimA - AvgSimC) for (a)dataset Wap and (b) all datasets.

-Entropy differences vs. tightness differences.
-We also looked at how the entropy improvements of the various neighborhoods relate to the tightness difference.
-For each document d that has non-zero 5-nn entropy difference we calculated the difference between the average pairwise similarity of unconstrained and constrained 5-nn, which we refer to as the 5-nn tightness difference (AvgSimA - AvgSimC).
+Entropy differences vs. tightness differences We also looked at how the entropy improvements of the various neighborhoods relate to the tightness difference.
+For each document that has non-zero 5-nn entropy differences we calculated AvgSimA - AvgSimC, where AvgSimA is the average pairwise similarity of the 5-nn without any constraint and AvgSimC is the average pairwise similarity of the 5-nn with partitional constraints.
 Figure 5 shows the distribution of these average similarity differences for Wap and over all the datasets.
 Note that as in Figure 4, the cases that lead to 5-nn entropy improvements were separated from those that lead to degradations.
 The number above each bar represents the ratio of the number of the documents with positive 5-nn entropy difference values over the number of the documents with negative values.
 Note that after enforcing partitional cluster constraints the average pairwise similarity always decreases or stays as the same, (i.e., AvgSimA - AvgSimC is always equal to or greater than zero).